-Our journal club will primarily be of interest to practitioners (teachers, lecturers, trainers etc) who are interested in how they can improve their teaching by using published research insights.
+Our journal club will primarily be of interest to practitioners who are interested in how they can improve their teaching by using published and peer-reviewed evidence.
 Let’s call it evidence-based education.
 Consequently, this journal club is also likely to be of interest to:

-- Educators who teach some flavour of computing at school, FE college or University
+- Educators who teach some flavour of computing at University, FE college or high school

 - Engineers who lead teams and are responsible for the continuing professional development (CPD) of their team